programm3d/programm3d.github.io/README.md

 - [Project 4](link) - Description of Project 4.
 - [Project 5](link) - Description of Project 5.

-Feel free to explore my [GitHub profile](https://github.com/programm3d) for more projects and contributions.
+(link to live demo of projects will be updated soon) Feel free to explore my [GitHub profile](https://github.com/programm3d) for source code of projects and contributions.

 ## Skills
 C, C++, HTML, CSS, Javascript, DSA, Bootstrap, Wordpress, WooCommerce, SEO.